7.4. String size¶

 The string class does include a function length

-which does the same thing as size
+which does the same thing as size, but in general,

-mostly to be consistent with
+we will use size mostly to be consistent with

 other container classes in the C++ Standard Library.